 #2 Encourage Them to Take Deeper Breaths

-Encourage your dive buddy to take deeper and more regular breaths.
+Encourage them to take deeper and more regular breaths.
 This can be done by taking your hand and putting it to your mouth, then bringing your hand closer and further away from them in time with your owned slow-paced breathing.

 #3 Ask Them What They Want to Do